ss2552/Guide_3DS/docs/ko_KR/troubleshooting-post-install.md

 :::details 다른 에러

-Please take a photo of the error and join [r/3ds on Discord](https://discord.gg/3ds) for assistance.
+Please take a photo of the error and join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.

 :::